What Are Cataracts?

 Cataract Surgery Can Restore Clear Vision

 The good news is that our doctors offer modern, state-of-the-art cataract care to help patients regain the freedom of clear vision.
-We will assess your vision and determine when the time is right for cataract surgery in Colorado Springs.
+We will assess your vision and determine when the time is right for cataract surgery.
 You can always expect to receive honest, straightforward information about your eye health and treatment options from our team.

-If you are experiencing the symptoms of cataracts in Colorado Springs, contact us today to schedule a Cataract Evaluation.
+If you are experiencing the symptoms of cataracts, contact us today to schedule a Cataract Evaluation.